pedsmoreira/battlecry/README.md

 ## Why Samba?

 * ✅ Perfect for creating new modules, components and even new projects
+* ✅ Easy to share with your team through your favorite version control system
 * ✅ Use it with all languages and frameworks
 * ✅ Plug'n play customizable generators
 * ✅ Simple & Powerful API